parsonsmatt/parsonsmatt.github.io/_posts/2017-10-29-contributing_to_ghc.markdown

 - Matt: OK, so there are two options for this:

   1. Make the extensions `ExtraCommas` and `TupleSections` completely incompatible.
-  2. Excluse tuples from `ExtraCommas`.
+  2. Exclude tuples from `ExtraCommas`.

   Let's pick one and get on with this.
 I want this off my plate so if you haven't decided in a week then I'm closing it out.
 - Committee: